Resources used by J. Thorn

 I won’t ever suggest products or services I haven’t used myself.
 I highly recommend the ones on this page.
 Full disclosure: Some of the links are affiliate links which means I get a tiny percentage of the sale if you purchase after clicking through, but it costs you nothing and you can always Google them if you prefer.

-If you haven’t grabbed it yet, start with my FREE video course.
+If you haven’t grabbed it yet, start with my FREE author method, How to Self-Publish (The Essential Guide for Taking Your Idea to Market).
 Click here.

 Simply the best story planning and first draft tool on the market.
 Compatible with Windows and Mac.

 The go-to app for all of your dictating needs.
 The PC version is far superior to the Mac version.

 Simple.
 Free.
 Ubiquitous.
 I pay for the additional space and its worth it.